farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

    This loading function is called when the extension is loaded, which happens when the command is executed.

+So how can we load the IPython extension while running interactively?

 .. ipython::
    :verbatim: